 Why can’t PEP therapy be taken after 72 hours from the point of exposure?

 Research has shown that PEP has little or no effect in preventing HIV infection if it is started more than 72 hours after HIV exposure.
 HIV makes copies of itself once it enters your body and it takes about three days for it to spread through your body.
 When HIV is only in a few cells where it entered the body, it can sometimes be stopped by PEP but when it is in many cells in many places in the body, it can no longer be eliminated.

 - Occupational Safety & Health Administration (OSHA) – Bloodborne Pathogens and Needlestick Prevention

-- New York State Department of Health AIDS Institute – HIV Prophylaxis Following Occupational Exposure (2010) (PDF)
+- New York State Department of Health AIDS Institute – HIV Prophylaxis Following Occupational Exposure (October 2012 update)

-- New York State Department of Health AIDS Institute – HIV Prophylaxis Following Non-Occupational Exposure Including Sexual Assault (2010) (PDF)
+- New York State Department of Health AIDS Institute – HIV Prophylaxis Following Non-Occupational Exposure Including Sexual Assault (July 2013 update)

 - WHO – More Information About PEP for HIV